pedrooliboni/pedrooliboni.github.io/_pages/research.md

 ["Normative Implications of Reductionism about Personal Identity"](https://philpapers.org/rec/OLINIO)

 ## Other
-"Assessing the Role of Travel Networks in Pandemic Risk from Emerging Infectious Diseases"
+"Assessing the Role of Travel Networks in Pandemic Risk from Emerging Infectious Diseases", with Siméon Campos and Ross Tieman.